Interval Estimation for Binomial Proportions Under Differential Privacy: Principled Intervals Under -DP

 \section{Principled Intervals Under \texorpdfstring{$\epsilon$} \ \ -DP}

-The plug-in Wald and plug-in Wilson intervals are ad hoc in that they do not account for the noise mechanism in a principled manner.
+The Wald-DP and Wilson-DP intervals are ad hoc in that they do not fully account for the noise mechanism in a principled manner.
 In this section, we present three intervals that do so in different ways.
 We mainly present the intervals under $\epsilon$-DP and the Laplace mechanism, although they can be extended to other variants of DP and other algorithms that add noise to the sample proportion.
 As an example, we present the Bayesian credible interval for R\'enyi DP and the discrete Gaussian mechanism in Section \ref{alt_renyi}.

 The analyst does not know $p$, of course, nor does the analyst know the confidential value $\hat p$.
 They only have access to $\hat p^*$, as well as a description of the DP algorithm used to create it.
 We presume that $n$ is known, e.g., it is provided by the agency.
 We also presume that the agency provides the value of $\hat p^*$ without any post-processing, regardless of whether or not it is inside $[0,1].$ Releasing differentially private values without any clipping or other post-processing enables unbiased estimation of $\hat{p}$ and hence $p$.
 This release strategy is used, for example, by the U.\ S.\ Bureau of the Census, which releases noisy counts without post-processing as part of the 2020 decennial census data products.
 We note that the agency could, for convenience, additionally provide a clipped version of $\hat p^*$ with no additional privacy loss.
 In Section \ref{sec:conc}, we discuss how to modify the interval estimates when the agency releases only a clipped version of $\hat{p}^*$.